preventing head lice in school

 Finally, make sure that you are taking a peak once a week.
 After your child’s shower or bath, comb through their hair and look for signs of head lice.
 If you catch a louse, you can remove it from your child’s hair using a lice comb.
 This will stop the infestation and also alert you that head lice may be in your child’s classroom.

 It takes a team effort to stop lice!
 And My Hair Helpers is here to help!
-You can order our products on Amazon, and if you live locally in southern California, we have home and salon lice removal services.
+You can order our products on Amazon or from our website, and if you live locally in southern California, we have home and salon lice removal services.
 With affordable pricing, friendly technicians and convenient appointments, going lice free is easier than ever!